Joseph Milani 1925 - 2020 - Obituary

 Monsignor Joe was preceded in death by his sister, Mary (Milani) Fabbro, and his brother-in-law, Frank Fabbro.
 He is survived by an extended family of nieces, nephews, and their children and grandchildren.

-Due to the Coronavirus restrictions, the Funeral Service for Monsignor Milani will be private.
+Due to Coronavirus restrictions, the funeral service for Monsignor Milani will be private.
+Arrangements are under the care and direction of Lima & Campagna Sunnyvale Mortuary in Sunnyvale, CA 408-736-1315.

 In lieu of flowers, donations can be made to either the Retired Priests Fund or the Italian Catholic Federation.